radareorg/radare2-book/src/projects/usage.md

 ## Using Projects

-Projects in Radare2 are a way to save and restore metadata for your analysis sessions.
+Projects in Radare2 cover the way to save and restore metadata for your analysis sessions.
 A project stores all session data such as commands, analysis results, and optional binaries.
 This makes it easy to resume work later without needing to repeat previous steps.
 When a project is saved, Radare2 creates a dedicated directory with the project name containing:

 * An `.r2` script: A file that stores all commands needed to recreate the session.
 * Optional **sdb** files: These store structured data, including flags, types, and other annotations.
-* A copy of the binary file you are analyzing (optional).
+* A copy of the binary file you are analyzing (optional when `-e prj.files` is set).

 You can start working on a binary and then save your progress by assigning a project name using the `P` command.
 Below is a step-by-step guide on how to manage projects in Radare2.

+### Warning

+Projects has been always a topic of concern in r2land.
+The reason is because main devs don't use them and taking into account the whole perspective of the problems (see challenges section) when dealing with that in a tool as powerful and flexible as r2 it makes it hard to cope with every single aspect and we never wanted to announce it as a stable or desirable feature.

+Taking into account that users known and care about <10% of the whole set of features of r2 it should be possible to create a simplified version of projects to cover only for those cases.
+We encourage everyone to read this chapter carefully, test all the related capabilities, submit patches and suggest ideas for improving them.
+Thanks in advance!

+### In Short

+Use the `r2 -p` flag to list and select the project you want to open (if that was previously created).

+When you are analyzing a program and want to save the project use the `P` command to do that like this: `P+projectname`.

+Projects are kept in `dir.projects` in your home directory by default and structure the data in directories and files, containing r2 scripts and other companion files.

+Note that if you want to export or import the project you must use the `Pz` command, which creates a zip file in the current directory or given path, which makes it ideal to send it to anyone else to continue working on that.
+Project metadata is versioned using ravc2 which makes use of `git` if available in the system, which lets you have better control on the changes over time.

 ### Configuring the Project Directory